masolimano/maneage/README.md

 implementations in various operating systems perfectly suited for a complex non-linear research project.

-Make is a small language with the aim of defining "rules" containing "targets", "prerequisites" and "recipes".
-It comes with some cool features like functions or automatic-variables to greatly facilitate the management of any of those constructs.
+Make is a small language with the aim of defining *rules* containing *targets*, *prerequisites* and *recipes*.
+It comes with some nice features like functions or automatic-variables to greatly facilitate the management of text (filenames for example) or any of those constructs.
 For a more detailed (yet still general) introduction see Wikipedia:

   https://en.wikipedia.org/wiki/Make_(software)